petalo/legal-markdown-js/docs/headers-numbering.md

-# Headers & Numbering System
+# Headers and Numbering System

-This guide explains in detail how to configure and use the hierarchical header numbering system in Legal Markdown Wizard.
+This guide explains in detail how to configure and use the hierarchical header numbering system in Legal Markdown JS.

-## 📋 Table of Contents
+## Table of Contents

 - [Introduction](#introduction)
 - [Basic Syntax](#basic-syntax)